Castro Theatre: Management change and historic restoration

-Castro Symphonic Theatre Organ
+Theater organ

-The organ was originally a Robert Morton, but it was removed in 1962.
-The Wurlitzer that became a symbol of the theatre was added in the 1980s, but was removed in 2015 after its owner decided to move to Sacramento, taking a quarter of the pipework with him.
+A Wurlitzer organ that became a landmark of the theater was added in the 1980s, but was removed in 2015 after its owner decided to move to Sacramento, taking a quarter of the pipework with him.
 A 3-manual Allen was used as a temporary instrument while a major new installation was being undertaken.

 The new instrument is considered the largest hybrid organ ever built, with 7 manuals and over 400 registers available.
 The organ has just 1,200 physical pipes, borrowed from a Wurlitzer/Kimball instrument, as the 16 ranks that were meant to be installed proved too complex and expensive to restore.
-The size was meant to achieve a near-infinite tonal palette, and in addition to organ tone, the sixth manual is capable of controlling a virtual orchestra, with technology provided by Audio Impressions.
-The bottom manual was extended to 88 notes to be able to play a full compass piano.
+The new organ arrived just before the theater's 2026 reopening.